-The Sparkassen-Finanzgruppe scheme includes a deposit guarantee scheme to protect qualifying deposits up to a value of €100,000 per customer as well as safeguarding the viability of the affiliated institutions themselves.
-The deposits thus protected at the Helaba Group amount to €16.2 bn in total (31 December 2018: €16.0 bn).
+The Sparkassen-Finanzgruppe scheme includes a deposit guarantee scheme to protect qualifying deposits up to a value of \in 100,000 per customer as well as safeguarding the viability of the affiliated institutions themselves.
+The deposits thus protected at the Helaba Group amount to \in 16.2 bn in total (31 December 2018: \in 16.0 bn).
 The German Federal Financial Supervisory Authority (BaFin) has recognised the Sparkassen-Finanzgruppe's institutional protection scheme as a deposit guarantee scheme for the purposes of the German Deposit Guarantee Act (EinSiG).

 Helaba and Frankfurter Sparkasse are also affiliated to the Reserve Fund of the Sparkassen- und Giroverband Hessen-Thüringen under the terms of their Charters.
 The reserve fund provides further protection in the event of a default in addition to the nationwide Joint Liability Scheme.
 It covers the liabilities of Helaba and Frankfurter Sparkasse to customers, including banks, insurance companies and other institutional investors, and their securitised liabilities.
-Liabilities that serve or have served at the institutions as components of own funds pursuant to section 10 KWG, such as asset contributions of dormant shareholders, liabilities under profit participation rights and subordinated liabilities, are not covered irrespective of their remaining term.
-The total volume of the fund is equal to 0.5% of the affiliated institutions' total risk exposure amount as defined by article 92(3) CRR and stood at $\le 555 \,\mathrm{m}$ at the end of 2018 (31 December 2017: $\le 518 \,\mathrm{m}$).
-The total contributions paid in cash as at the same date amounted to $\le 475 \,\mathrm{m}$ (31 December 2017: $\le 442 \,\mathrm{m}$).
+Liabilities that serve or have served at the institutions as components of own funds pursuant to section 10 KWG, such as asset contributions of dormant shareholders, liabilities, are not covered irrespective of their remaining term.
+The total volume of the fund is equal to 0.5% of the affiliated institutions' total risk exposure amount as defined by article 92(3) CRR and stood at \leq 555 m at the end of 2018 (31 December 2017: \leq 518 m).
+The total contributions paid in cash as at the same date amounted to \leq 475 m (31 December 2017: \leq 442 m).